 - Wild or sustainably-farmed fish

 Clean eating is also about proportion of these healthful foods.
-The Plate Model for Healthy Eating is a perfect guide because it emphasizes:
+Your plate can be a model for healthy eating because it emphasizes:

 - The importance of eating plenty of produce, using animal foods and starches almost as a condiment to our meals